petitparser/dart-petitparser/README.md

 ### Writing a Simple Grammar

 Writing grammars with PetitParser is simple as writing Dart code.
-For example, to write a grammar that can parse identifiers that start with a letter followed by zero or more letter or digits is defined as follows:
+For example, to write a grammar that can parse identifiers that start with a letter followed by zero or more letter or digits are defined as follows:

 ```dart
 final id = letter() & (letter() | digit()).star();